abhijithvijayan/ghost-on-github-pages/README.md

 npm init
 ```
 Enter the credentials when asked
-- github username in the name field,
+- github username in the name field*
-- repository name(username.github.io) for repository name,
+- repository name(eg: username.github.io)
-- a description.
+- a description*

 Leave the other less important fields empty.